corda/corda/docs/source/network-bootstrapper.rst

 Modifying the network parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The bootstrapper creates a network parameters file when bootstrapping a network, using a set of sensible defaults.
+The Network Bootstrapper creates a network parameters file when bootstrapping a network, using a set of sensible defaults.
 However, if you would like
 to override these defaults when testing, there are two ways of doing this.
-Options can be overridden via the command line or by supplying a config
+Options can be overridden via the command line or by supplying a configuration
 file.
-In the case of the same parameter being overridden via the command line and being present in the config file, the command line value
+If the same parameter is overridden both by a command line argument and in the configuration file, the command line value
 will take precedence.

 Overriding network parameters via command line
 ----------------------------------------------

 The ``--minimum-platform-version``, ``--max-message-size``, ``--max-transaction-size`` and ``--event-horizon`` command line parameters can
 be used to override the default network parameters.
-See `Command-line options`_ for more information.
+See `Command line options`_ for more information.

 Overriding network parameters via a file
 ----------------------------------------

 You can provide a network parameters overrides file using the following syntax:

-``java -jar network-bootstrapper-VERSION.jar --network-parameters-overrides=<filename>``
+``java -jar network-bootstrapper-VERSION.jar --network-parameters-overrides=<path_to_file>``

 Or alternatively, by using the short form version:

-``java -jar network-bootstrapper-VERSION.jar -n=<filename>``
+``java -jar network-bootstrapper-VERSION.jar -n=<path_to_file>``

-The network parameter overrides file is a YAML file with the following fields, all of which are optional.
+The network parameter overrides file is a HOCON file with the following fields, all of which are optional.
 Any field that is not provided will be
 ignored.
-When bootstrapping a new network, the default value will be used.
-When updating the network parameters, the previous value will be kept.
+If a field is not provided and you are bootstrapping a new network, a sensible default value will be used.
+If a field is not provided, and you
+are updating an existing network, the value in the existing network parameters file will be used.

 .. note:: All fields can be used with placeholders for environment variables.
 For example: ``${KEY_STORE_PASSWORD}`` would be replaced by the contents of environment
 variable ``KEY_STORE_PASSWORD``.
 See: :ref:`corda-configuration-hiding-sensitive-data` .

-The available config fields are listed below:
+The available configuration fields are listed below:

 :minimumPlatformVersion: The minimum supported version of the Corda platform that is required for nodes in the network.

-:maxMessageSize: The maximum permitted message size in bytes.
+:maxMessageSize: The maximum permitted message size, in bytes.
 This is currently ignored but will be used in a future release.

-:maxTransactionSize: The maximum permitted transaction size in bytes.
+:maxTransactionSize: The maximum permitted transaction size, in bytes.

-:eventHorizon: Time after which nodes will be removed from the network map if they have not been seen during this period.
+:eventHorizon: The time after which nodes will be removed from the network map if they have not been seen during this period.
+This parameter uses
+the Java `Duration.parse` function to interpret the data.
+See `here <https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence->`_
+for information on valid inputs.

 :packageOwnership: A list of package owners.
 See `Package namespace ownership`_ for more information.
-For each package owner the following fields
+For each package owner, the following fields
     are required:

     :packageName: Java package name (e.g `com.my_company` ).